Magnus Maximus: Final conflicts and execution

 In 387 Maximus, with a combined mix of frustration, fueled by Justina’s religious policy in Mediolanum in attempting to make Arianism coexist and even supersede Nicaean Christianity and the ambitions of his own mind for greater power within the Empire, launched a surprise invasion of Italy in 387.
-He managed to force emperor Valentinian II out of Mediolanum and the 16 year old emperor fled with his mother and court to Theodosius I, who treated them as honored guest, but gave them the cold shoulder for some time on the issue of restoring Valentinian’s rule in Italy.
-After becoming smitten by and marrying Galla, the young daughter of Justina and sister of Valentinian II, the two emperors’ subsequently invaded from the east; their armies, led by Richomeres and other generals, campaigned against Maximus in June–August 388.
+He managed to force emperor Valentinian II out of Mediolanum and the 16 year old emperor fled with his mother and court to Theodosius I, who treated them as honored guests, but gave them the cold shoulder for some time on the issue of restoring Valentinian’s rule in Italy.
+After becoming smitten by and marrying Galla, the young daughter of Justina and sister of Valentinian II, the two emperors subsequently invaded from the east; their armies, led by Richomeres and other generals, campaigned against Maximus in June–August 388.
 Maximus was defeated in the Battle of Poetovio, and retreated to Aquileia.
 Meanwhile, the Franks under Marcomer had taken the opportunity to invade northern Gaul during this period of civil war, further weakening Maximus's position.

 Andragathius, magister equitum of Maximus and the killer of the Emperor Gratian, was defeated near Siscia, while Maximus's brother, Marcellinus, fell in battle at Poetovio.
 Maximus surrendered in Aquileia and, although he pleaded for mercy, was executed.
 The Senate passed a decree of Damnatio memoriae against him, but his mother and at least two daughters were spared.
-Theodosius's trusted general Arbogast strangled Maximus's son, Victor, at Trier in autumn of the same year.
+Theodosius's trusted general Arbogast executed Maximus's son, Victor, at Trier in autumn of the same year.